Energy in Tasmania: Hydro

 Historically, virtually all of Tasmania's electricity was hydroelectric generation.
 The first hydroelectric project in Tasmania was Duck Reach Power Station in Launceston which opened in 1895.
 It was constructed by the city government.
-Oher small hydro-electric generators were built, or were under construction, when the state government formed the Hydro-Electric Department in 1914.
+Other small hydro-electric generators were built, or were under construction, when the state government formed the Hydro-Electric Department in 1914.
 They purchased the incomplete Waddamana Power Stations, which became operational in 1916.

 The largest hydroelectric power station in Tasmania is the Gordon Power Station, for which water was supplied by construction of several dams, flooding the original Lake Pedder, which was located in a national park.
 Environmentalists protested the dam construction, something that was repeated on a much larger scale when the Tasmanian government proposed a further dam on the Gordon River, known as the Gordon-below-Franklin Project, or more popularly as the Franklin Dam.
 The dam polarised the Tasmanian community, which saw large-scale protests, and national interest.
 The dam was ultimately stopped by federal government intervention and a High Court case.
 The Franklin Dam controversy had the effect of ending the construction of large-scale dams for hydroelectricity across Australia.

 As of 2022, Tasmania's hydroelectric generation capacity is approximately 2286 MW.
 80% of Tasmania's total electricity was hydroelectricity in 2021.

 As of June 2022, Hydro Tasmania, the government-owned enterprise that now operates Tasmania's hydroelectric generators, is planning to spend roughly $120 million, including a $65 million federal government grant, on planning for an upgrade to the Tarraleah Power Station, as part of the "Battery of the Nation" concept (see below).